springrain/zorm/README.md

 // DBDAOs represent one database.
 If there are multiple databases, multiple DBDAOs are declared var dbDao *zorm.DBDao

-// ctx should have a web layer pass by default, such as gin's c.riest.Context().
-This is just a simulation var ctx = context.Background()

 // 01.
 Initialize the DBDao
 func init() {